Approaching Shakespeare can be a daunting and challenging task for any actor. But it’s an important skill to have.

 If you’re really stuck, check out No Fear Shakespeare, where you can read full translations of many plays.
 Don’t worry, you’re not cheating!
 It’s simply research and using the tools you need in order to do your job.

-This is something that gets easier with practice, and the first step to how to work on Shakespeare for actors.
+This is something that gets easier with practice, and the first step to understanding Shakespearean language for actors.

 Verse or Prose?